-To install Docker we'll use the OneGet provider PowerShell module.
-The provider will enable the containers feature on your machine and install Docker - this will require a reboot.
+To install Docker, we'll use the OneGet provider PowerShell module.
+The provider will enable the containers feature on your machine and install Docker, which will require a reboot.

-Open an elevated PowerShell session and run the following commands.
+Open an elevated PowerShell session and run the following cmdlets.

 Install the OneGet PowerShell module.

 Install-Module -Name DockerMsftProvider -Repository PSGallery -Force